sebskontos/sebskontos/README.md

 I'm a Software Engineering and Law student at the University of Sydney, passionate about technology and its intersection with law.

-## Current Areas of Interest & Learning
-* iOS Development - Diving into Swift and SwiftUI to build intuitive iOS applications.
-* AI/ML - Knowledge Graphs and graphRAG

 ## Skills & Technologies
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sebskontos&hide=Jupyter%20Notebook&layout=donut&langs_count=6)](https://github.com/anuraghazra/github-readme-stats)